DwayneTheFreelancer/market-blog/README.md

 ---

+# Major challenges I expect to face is getting my database setup right along with my GUI and getting react fully connected to my backend.

+---

 # Post MVP

-# Adding social Authentication
+# Adding social Authentication so users can sign up and sign into their account with their social media or github.

-# Product Likes Feature
+# Product Likes Feature so users can like other users products.